lakillo/archaeology-machine-learning/README.md

 # 👋 welcome to the archaeology machine learning repository

 ## 📖 introduction to the project
-Machine learning (ML) techniques present new ways of approaching archaeological research questions and interest in applying these methods continues to grow.
+Machine learning (ML) methods present new ways of approaching archaeological research questions and interest in applying these methods continues to grow.
-This repository documents the application of ML techniques to archaeological data, aiming to assist those working in the field by:
+This repository documents the application of ML methods to archaeological data, aiming to assist those working in the field by:

 * providing an overview of the ways ML is being applied in archaeology
 * sparking new ideas whilst reducing duplication of work
 * encouraging the sharing of code, data, and other resources
 * making resources more [FAIR](https://www.nature.com/articles/sdata201618) (Findable, Accessible, Interoperable, and Reuseable)

-By doing this, we hope to support practitioners to **learn about, critically apply, or contribute to conversations about, machine learning techniques for archaeology**.
+By doing this, we hope to support practitioners to **learn about, critically apply, or contribute to conversations about, machine learning methods for archaeology**.

 ## ✅ how to contribute
 This project is open for contributions!